Trump’s pitch to voters: Trust me, economy will soar in 2021

 “We built the greatest economy in the world,” Trump says frequently.
 “I’ll do it a second time.”

 It’s not just next year that will be a mystery to voters on Election Day.
 Trump and his team have been talking up the fourth quarter — October through December — but economic reports on that period won’t be released until 2021.
 Preliminary figures for the third quarter will be released Oct.
 29, days before the Nov.
 3 election.
-And unemployment could still be in double-digit territory by Election Day, top White House economist Kevin Hassett said Sunday.
+And unemployment could still be in double-digit territory by Election Day, White House economist Kevin Hassett and Eric Rosengren, president of the Federal Reserve Bank of Boston said in television interviews Sunday.

-“You’re going to be starting at a number in the 20s and working your way down,” Hassett told CNN’s “State of the Union.”
-“And so, of course, you could still not be back to full employment by September or October.”
+“Unfortunately, I think it’s likely to be double-digit unemployment through the end of this year,” Rosengren told CBS’ “Face the Nation.”
+To bring back the low jobless levels seen at the end of last February, he said it would probably take a vaccine or “other medical innovations that make it much less risky to go out.”

 Still, Trump and his campaign are hoping they can convince the public that Trump, not Democrat Joe Biden, is the candidate who can turn things around, even as they push the recovery timeline into next year.